February 23, 2021

 Do you or your financial professionals have legal or disciplinary history?

 Yes.
-We encourage you to visit www.Investor.gov/CRS to research our firm and our financial professionals.
+We encourage you to visit www.Investor.gov/CRS for a free and simple search tool to research our firm and our financial professionals.

 As a financial professional, do you have any disciplinary history?
 If so, for what type of conduct?